• Skip to primary navigation

 They do!
 You can freeze muffins in freezer bags for up to 3 months.
 Make sure they are cooled completely before freezing.
 I like to flash freeze on a baking sheet before transferring to freezer bags.

-stack of banana pumpkin muffins on a white linen
+banana pumpkin muffins on a plate with ceramic pumpkin.

 Those ads on the page?
 A portion of all ad revenue is being donated to Warrior Dog Rescue.
 A MN-based dog rescue that I foster and volunteer with.